TRIVIA

 • The M134 minigun is the heaviest weapon in-game to date.

-• CSO Singapore/ Malaysia was the only version to suffer from a major database attack through an SQL injection exploit before its closure.
+• CSO Singapore/ Malaysia once suffered from a major database attack through an SQL injection exploit as the login details were linked to the forums.

 • The game features a mosque map which has never been released in certain regions due to religious issues.